tomkaith13/openfga-authz-engine/Readme.md

 ## TODO
 - ~~Add the Impersonator tuple (with CEL condition)programmatically~~ Done
 - ~~Expose a Postman collection to do so.~~ Done
-- Create a POST to accept tuples to create
+- ~~Create a POST to accept impersonation tuples to create~~ Done
-- Create a POST /check that accepts json to check if an impersonation is valid and has the correct permissions to perform a CRUD.
+- ~~Create a POST /check that accepts json to check if an impersonation is valid and has the correct permissions to perform a CRUD.~~ Done